PennLINC/xcp_d/docs/workflows.rst

 -  ``--create-matrices``: By default, XCP-D will not create correlation matrices when run in the ``hbcd`` mode.
    If you would like to create correlation matrices, you must include the ``--create-matrices`` flag.
+   The ``--create-matrices`` parameter accepts lengths of time to use for the correlation matrices, as well as the special value "all", which uses all of the low-motion data from the run.
 -  ``--linc-qc``: By default, XCP-D will not create the LINC QC file when run in the ``hbcd`` mode.
    If you would like to create these files, you must include the ``--linc-qc`` flag.